 “Habits are the compound interest of self-improvement”

-In my case, that meant not worrying about views, and subscribers, or likes and dislikes, but rather focusing on getting 1% better with every video I make: video editing, lighting, sound, writing, being on camera etc
+In my case, that meant not worrying about views, subscribers, or likes and dislikes, but rather focusing on getting 1% better with every video I make: video editing, lighting, sound, writing, being on camera, etc.

 "We Often expect progress to be linear, but in reality the results of our efforts are often delayed"

-But eventually we change our mindset and approach, and we do not give up anymore, So yeah, try to avoid the valley of disappointment AT all cost.
+But eventually, we change our mindset and approach, and we do not give up anymore, So yeah, try to avoid the valley of disappointment at all costs.

 "Goals are good for setting a direction, but systems are best for making progress”

-It was a lot more important for me to focus on improving my craft, learning video editing, sound, practising being on camera, practising my writing skills, than focusing on goals and say I want X numbers, X amount of subscribers.
+It was a lot more important for me to focus on improving my craft, learning video editing, and sound, practising being on camera, and practising my writing skills, than focusing on goals and saying I want X numbers, X amount of subscribers.

 The goals did nothing to improve and grow this channel, but the system of creating, practising and getting a little bit better every time and learning new things, did improve it.